 a.
 Property Owner: Those who own property within the Association’s boundaries.

 b.
 Resident: Those who reside within the Association’s boundaries.

 c.
 Professional, Business, or Institutional: Those who do not reside within the Association’s boundaries, but who practice a profession or conduct a business located within the Association boundaries.

 d.
 Other: Full-time students at an institution of higher education, individuals who are 65 years of age or older, additional residents of a unit occupied by a full dues-paying member, interested individuals who do not qualify for any other category of membership, and interested individuals not wishing to vote or participate in elections.
 Such individuals may not vote at membership meetings or serve as an officer or member of the Board of Directors unless they qualify for another category of membership.

 Section 1: Amount

-Upon recommendation of the Board of Directors, the Association shall establish a dues schedule for each membership category that includes both annual and life memberships.
+Upon recommendation of the Board of Directors, the Association shall establish a dues schedule for each membership category that includes both annual and lifetime memberships.
 Once adopted, the dues schedule shall remain in effect until the Association approves a change.
 Any change in the amount of annual dues shall take effect at the beginning of the calendar year following the date on which the change is approved.
-Any change in the amount of dues for life memberships shall take effect whenever the change is approved.
+Any change in the amount of dues for lifetime memberships shall take effect whenever the change is approved.